 Horseback Riding Staff for Heels Down

 The Coordinator of this program is responsible for insuring the riders’ time at Pompositticut is fun, interesting, challenging, and most importantly safe!
 Each day should be planned out with activities and lessons varying in topics (see list below of topics typically covered).
 The session is limited to an intimate enrollment to provide increased individual attention as well as a specifically tailored program for the needs of the children.
 Each rider comes from a different background and skill level, and the lessons are based on these skill levels.
 The morning lesson should be organized to focus on each rider’s individual abilities and should challenge all participants.
-The afternoon lesson offers another opportunity to ride, this time in a more relaxed, clinic-style riding lesson on varying topics.
+The afternoon lesson offers another opportunity for mounted activity, this time in a more relaxed, clinic-style lesson on varying topics.
 Also, within the course of the day there is an un-mounted, classroom style lesson on any horse-related topic.
 Each session there are a number of visiting professionals who will need your assistance to create a lesson for the children, and to keep them engaged.
 It is the job of the Coordinator to keep the children enthusiastic and challenged by all lessons.
-At the end of every session there is a performance by the riders for the parents to watch their child’s progress made throughout the two weeks.
+At the end of every session there is a performance by the riders depending on Covid regulations this summer, a determinate of parent audience will be determined.
+In the event that no audience is allowed, riders will be given a video so parents can see their child’s 2 week progress.
 The Coordinator is responsible for making sure the horses are well-cared for by the participants and that the equipment is maintained and well handled.
 This position requires extensive knowledge of horses, horse care, and riding.
 The Coordinator must work closely with the Operations Manager as well as with the other Heels Down Instructor.
 This is a very hands-on, involved job, with rewarding results.

 The job of the HD Instructor is to work with the HD Program Coordinator to provide the riders with daily support, knowledge, and a safe and enjoyable experience at Pompositticut.
 Although the riders vary in ability, all participants who come to HD should be proficient at riding and are walking and trotting independently.
 The instructor is to help the riders along with tacking up and assisting them while handling the horses.
 The group will be split up for riding and will be in 2 different rings, one taught by the HD director and the other taught by the HD instructor.
 The children should be challenged to try new skills and to be open to all disciplines of the equestrian world.
 The HD Instructor will be under the supervision of the Riding Director and HD Coordinator, and should be a flexible team-player.
 This position does not require an instructor’s license as you will be under the supervision of only licensed instructors.
 There is a requirement of either a minimum of 3 years teaching mounted, group-style lessons, or documented equestrian experience that meets Pompositticut’s quality standards.